 Just as millennials don’t mind sipping on pink colored wine, they also have no problem drinking wine out of a can.
 Neilson reported that in 2016, canned wine sales rose 170%, a sharp contrast to the 6% increase sales in boxed wine.
 In fact, Time called canned wine the summer drink of 2017.

 A possible reason for the popularity of canned wine is its portability.
-Just as smart phones are way more portable than the desktops of the past, canned wine can be easily transported and consumed anywhere without the need for a bottle opener or glass.
+Just as smart phones are way more portable than the desktops of the past, canned wine can be easily transported and consumed anywhere.
+No need for a bottle opener or impractical glass bottles.

 Because it can easily be put into a cooler for a day at the beach or a summer barbecue, canned wine is frequently associated with summertime.
-The labeling on cans of wine reflect this, as many of them are whimsical colors, like light pink, and the wines they contain are typically white wines or rosés.
+The labeling on cans of wine reflect this.
+Many of them are whimsical colors, like light pink, and the wines they contain are typically white wines or rosés.

 A wine’s story matters just as much as its taste